developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Keyguard Search Disabled
-Controls whether the Search app will be accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
+Controls whether the Search app is accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
 Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

 Applies only if **_all_** of the following conditions are true: